Embassy of Switzerland in Russia

 As the official representation of Switzerland, the embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic and financial affairs, legal arrangements, science, education and culture.

-Coronavirus: Current travel restrictions
+Coronavirus: Update on travel restrictions

 Travelling to Switzerland